Webbeh/Timelapse2/README.md

 - Forensic search
 - Event trigger validation

+## [Download ACAP (zip)]()

+---
 *If you find this ACAP valuable, please consider [buying me a coffee](https://buymeacoffee.com/fredjuhlinl).*

-## [Download ACAP (zip)]()
+Please report bugs and other issues on [the repository] (https://github.com/pandosme/Timelapse2/issues)
 ---

 ## Overview